 Training and Exercising your Chocolate Labrador

-My advice for training and exercising your chocolate Labrador is to figure out what type of lines your dog is from and adjust your expectations accordingly.
-Then to follow a good positive reinforcement training programme.
-Make sure you exercise his mind as well as his body.
-Even if you never intend to take him hunting, he still needs a job to do, retrieves to complete, toys to find, streams to cross and so on.
+My advice for training your chocolate Labrador is to follow a good positive reinforcement training program.
+Make sure you exercise your dog’s mind as well as their body.
+Even if you never intend to take them hunting, every Lab needs a job to do, this can be as simple as finding toys and carrying out simple retrieves.

-Training him isn’t just necessary, it will be a whole lot of fun.
-If your dog is from show lines, he too needs training and plenty of exercise, but he may also need plenty of play.
+Training is important but its also fun.
+If your dog is from show lines, they too will need training and plenty of exercise, but they may also need plenty of play.
 Toys and games, and other dogs to interact with.

 Training my Chocolate Lab

-Even at seven years old, Rachael still loves to play with other dogs and with people.
-She is hugely enthusiastic about meeting people (and dogs) and prone to be over-friendly.
-Whilst we certainly don’t want an aggressive or unfriendly working dog, this extra-friendliness makes the chocolate Lab dog more prone to distraction by humans and other dogs.
+Even as an old dog, Rachael still loved to play with other dogs and with people.
+She was hugely enthusiastic about meeting people (and dogs) and prone to be a little over-friendly.

 Caring for an old Chocolate Lab

-If your chocolate friend is quite heavily built as many chocolates are, you need to be extra careful to keep an eye on his weight as he ages.
-More body weight means more stress and strain on joints, this can aggravate problems like arthritis in older dogs.
-I personally think that elderly chocolate Labradors are particularly beautiful, with their greying muzzles and kind eyes.
-Of course, you will want to make your old friend as comfortable as you can.
+If your chocolate friend is heavily built as many chocolates are, you need to be extra careful to keep an eye on his weight as he ages.
+More weight means more stress and strain on joints, this can aggravate problems like arthritis.

 I’d love to hear about your own chocolate Lab, so do drop your story in the comments box below.
 Tell us what is so special about your chocolate Labrador and why you think they are the best.